 Immediate first aid for any suspected torn muscle is to apply the PRICE principles (protection, rest, ice, compression and elevation).

-- Protection – stop playing or training and protect your injury from futher damage.
+- Protection – stop playing or training and protect your injury from further damage.

-- Rest – continuing to train or complete with a torn muscle prevents healing.
+- Rest – continuing to train or compete with a torn muscle prevents healing.